Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Experimental Results

-From the table, it can be observed that: (1) RMC with two types of perturbations outperforms MSD with two types of perturbations by $2.27\%$ ($48.19\% - 45.92\%$); (2) RMC-based optimization with two types of perturbations achieves slightly higher DLR than RMC and outperforms RMC on all other metrics; (3) RMC-based optimization with three types of perturbations outperforms MSD with three types of perturbations on DLR by $6.07\%$ and has higher accuracy on all metrics (except for $\ell_1$-PGD, where it is slightly lower than MSD); (4) The RMC-based optimization with SRMC modules can achieve similar (slightly lower) DLR performance compared to the RMC-based optimization with three types of perturbations, and even has slightly higher accuracy on the Union metric.
+From Table~\ref{tab: main}, the following observations can be made: (1) RMC with two types of perturbations outperforms MSD with two types of perturbations on DLR by $2.27\%$ and also surpasses RMC-RI by $10.79\%$.; (2) The RMC-based optimization with two types of perturbations yields a slightly higher DLR than RMC and excels over RMC in all other metrics; (3) When considering three types of perturbations, RMC-based optimization surpasses both MSD Defense and E-AT in DLR by $6.07\%$ and $2.14\%$.
+Moreover, it exhibits accuracy improvements of $3.12\%$, $5.55\%$, and $6.55\%$ ($0.39\%$, $2.01\%$, and $2.08\%$) over MSD Defense (and E-AT) under the Union, AA, and MSD Attack metrics, respectively; (4) The RMC-based optimization method shows a trade-off between clean accuracy and DLR.
+However, its clean accuracy drop of $3.24\%$, when benchmarked against $\ell_\infty$-AT, is less severe than that observed in other defense methods like MSD Defense and E-AT.
+Currently, the model selection process in RMC prioritizes robustness (DLR) over clean accuracy, but this could be adjusted in future implementations to achieve a better balance between the two; (5) The RMC-based optimization with SRMC modules can achieve similar (slightly lower) DLR performance compared to the RMC-based optimization with three types of perturbations, and even has slightly higher accuracy under the AA and Union metric; (6) Using a multi-model ensemble method can further enhance the performance of RMC-based optimization; (7) ERMC-1 reaches similar performance as RMC-based optimizataion.
+As the number of models $n$ increases, the performance of ERMC correspondingly improves.
+When $n$ reaches 5, ERMC-5 outperforms all other methods in terms of accuracy improvements under DLR, Union, and MSD.

-In conclusion, the two phases of the proposed Robust Mode Connectivity-Oriented Adversarial Defense demonstrate superior performance in various metrics, and RMC-based optimization (Phase II) achieves higher DLR than RMC (Phase I) alone.
-Overall, Robust Mode Connectivity-Oriented Adversarial Defense provides a new defense regime from a population-based optimization perspective and effectively enhances robustness in NNs.
+In conclusion, our proposed Robust Mode Connectivity-Oriented Adversarial Defense shows remarkable performance across a variety of metrics.
+The RMC-based optimization (Phase II) delivers a higher DLR compared to RMC (Phase I) alone.
+ERMC can achieve high robustness by only conducting one RMC process.
+On the whole, the Robust Mode Connectivity-Oriented Adversarial Defense introduces a novel defense paradigm rooted in population-based optimization, effectively enhancing the robustness of Neural Networks (NNs).